Skip to main content

 Notes:

-Headline: The closure of the activity as a consequence of the existence of this objective circumstance (temporary incapacity of the owner) is considered an objective cause that allows dedication of less than 1,800 hours/year to be accredited.
-In this case, the effective time dedicated to the activity is 1,391 hours, of which 75 percent will be computed since the taxpayer has a degree of disability of 33 percent.
+Headline: The closure of the activity as a result of the existence of this objective circumstance (temporary incapacity of the holder) is considered an objective cause that allows for the accreditation of a dedication of less than 1,800 hours/year.
+In this case, the effective time dedicated to the activity is 1,391 hours, of which 75% will be computed since the taxpayer has a disability level of 33%.

-Spouse: Since the owner of the activity is not counted in its entirety (because the number of working hours per year is less than 1,800 hours), for an objective reason, the 50 percent reduction provided for in instruction 2.1.1 of the Annex II of Order HFP /1335/2021.
+Spouse: Since the holder of the activity is not counted in full (because the number of working hours per year is less than 1,800 hours) for an objective reason, the spouse is not subject to the 50% reduction provided for in instruction 2.1.1 of Annex II of Order HFP /1335/2021.

 4. Calculation No. of units (average):